This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Grandma’s Perfect Pie Crust Recipe

-- ¾ cup granulated sugar
+- 3/4 cup granulated sugar

 - 1 teaspoon ground cinnamon

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- ½ teaspoon ground ginger
+- 1/2 teaspoon ground ginger

-- ¼ teaspoon ground cloves
+- 1/4 teaspoon ground cloves

-- 2 large eggs, slightly beaten
+- 2 large eggs slightly beaten

-- 1 can (15 oz) canned pumpkin
+- 1 (15 ounce) can pumpkin or homemade puree

-- 1 can (12 oz) Evaporated Milk
+- 1 (12 ounce) can Evaporated Milk

-- Pecans for garnish (optional)
+- Pecans for garnish optional

-- Whipped Cream (optional)
+- Whipped Cream optional

 - Preheat oven to 425 degrees.
 Prepare pie crust recipe and set aside.
-In a large bowl mix together sugar, cinnamon, salt, ginger and cloves.
-Add eggs, canned pumpkin and evaporated milk.
+In a large bowl mix together sugar, cinnamon, salt, ginger, and cloves.
+Add eggs, canned pumpkin, and evaporated milk.
 Mix until fully combined.

 - Pour the pumpkin mixture into the prepared pie crust.
 Bake at 425 degrees for 15 minutes.
-Reduce heat to 350 degrees and bake for an additional 40-50 minutes or until toothpick inserted comes out clean.
+Reduce heat to 350 degrees and bake for an additional 40-50 minutes or until the toothpick inserted comes out clean.

-- Cool on wire rack for 2 hours to completely cool.
+- Cool on a wire rack for 2 hours to completely cool.
 Serve immediately or refrigerate.
 Top with pecans and whipped cream if desired.

 Nutrition information is automatically calculated, so should only be used as an approximation.